aquasecurity/tracee/README.md

 `-l` lists the events available for tracing, which you can provide to the `-e` flag.

-`-o` let's you control the output format, for example `-o json` will output as JSON lines instead of table.
+`-o` lets you control the output format, for example `-o json` will output as JSON lines instead of table.

 ## Secure tracing